 Holistic, Experiential Therapies in Niantic for LGBT Youth and Adults

 When counseling LGBTQIA+ youth, I use a combination of art, yoga, music, and animal therapy.
 Also, to foster a healthy sense of self, self-acceptance, and self-confidence, I integrate holistic supports.
 Furthermore, I use highly effective, skill-based therapies to help you and your loved ones.

 Additionally, I work closely with the local school systems and medical community, including pediatricians, to provide a comprehensive, supportive approach.
 In general, I strive to be your advocate.

-Similarly, I am also a kink and fetish friendly therapist for teens and young adults in Niantic, CT.
+Similarly, I am also a kink and fetish therapist for teens and young adults in Niantic, CT.
 Supporting the LBGTQIA+ community is a professional passion.
-If you are concerned about your teen’s recent behaviors, I have them process these feelings in sessions.
+If you are concerned about your LGBTQ teen’s recent behaviors, I have them process these feelings in sessions.
+I also help you through parent-only support sessions.
 Read more about parent conversation sessions, here.

 I work with the categories below and more.
 My mission is to have my office be a safe space where your teen belongs.
 Pride Friendly: I am an LGBTQIA+ therapist in Niantic, CT and offer TeleTherapy sessions.

 - Gay Clients

 - Gender Questioning Clients

 People can express LGBTQIA+ on four different levels.

 Read about this topic and The Gingerbread Person.